General Refuse Collection Information and Rules

-Automated refuse collection facilitates safer and more cost-effective collection of household trash.
-Automated refuse collection trucks are equipped with specially-designed hydraulic arms that grasp, lift and empty City-issued refuse containers.
+Automated refuse/waste collection facilitates safer and more cost-effective collection of household trash.
+Automated refuse/waste collection trucks are equipped with specially-designed hydraulic arms that grasp, lift and empty City-issued refuse containers.

 a Container or call 858-694-7000.

 - Containers should be stored in a secured location that is not visible from public right-of-way.
 This could include such locations as behind a fence, in your backyard or in your garage.

 to Prolong the Life of an Automated Container.
 (PDF)